Diamond Street Resource Center

 The building which now houses DSRC was refurbished with the help of countless Camelback members.
 Physical labor, material and financial donations and dedicated service on the Board of Directors are only a few examples of assistance willingly given by the Camelback Church family and friends in the community.

-In 2015, 2016, and 2017 the DSRC was able to partner with the City of Phoenix on the Volunteer Income Tax Assistance (VITA) program, providing a location for area residents that qualified, to get free tax preparation assistance.
+For the last four years the DSRC was able to partner with the City of Phoenix on the Volunteer Income Tax Assistance (VITA) program, providing a location for area residents that qualified, to get free tax preparation assistance.
 None of it would have been possible without the help of dedicated volunteers from Camelback Church and the community!
 The DSRC has also hosted health fairs, food prep demonstrations, turkey giveaways and kept a small garden to eventually be used for cooking classes.

 This spring we offered our first English as a Second Language (ESL) class at DSRC and although our group was small, it proved to be a great experience for all that attended.
 A big "shout out" goes to Jim Woods for being at DSRC faithfully every class day to make the building ready for our students and to Dani Woods for being a dedicated liaison on this endeavor without whose efforts it might not have come to pass!